dgaydukov/cert-aws/sa/files/sa.md

 * s3 - finding would include: bucketArn/API_call/source (arn of user/role who made the call).
 First determine if call was authorized (if it iam user, is credential are compromised, if it's api - if ec2 compromised).
 IF user name `ANONYMOUS_PRINCIPAL` with user type of `AWSAccount` - bucket is public, should it be public?
 * aws credentials - (key starts from: AKIA - long term credentials, ASIA - short term credentials) - check if iam credentials were used legitimately
+So using GuardDuty you can discover:
+* deviation: ec2 communicate using port is has never used before or ec2 communicate extremely large volumes of data it has never transferred before
+* port scan: if your ec2 is being probed from outside (if it 22 or 3389 you can still limit access to this ec2 by NACL/SG), or your ec2 itself do a port scan to other IP (this may be false alarm if your ec2 using software to check other ec2 for open ports), or your ec2 probing a port on large number of public IP
+* bruteforce: if your ssh (RDP in case of windows) port was bruteforced with random password
+* tor: if your ec2 is communicate with tor network (ec2 may be compromised and used by attacker), or s3 api was called from tor exit node
+* pentest: s3 or iam pentested from kali/parrot/pentoo linux using your aws credentials (most probably your credentials were compromised, cause kali linux used for hacking)
+* s3 public access: either block public access at account level was disabled or access to anonym user was given for certain bucket
+* root credentials are used inside aws account (your account may be compromised, cause best practice suggest never use root credentials)
+* password policy was weaken for account (changed to use less chars or not to use special chars)
+* leaked ec2 credentials: aws call was made using ec2 temporary credentials (from ec2 instance profile) outside of this ec2 (probably ec2 is compromised and credentials are stolen)
 Don't confuse:
-* guardDury - perform assessment of network communication and can detect malicious activity (like your ec2 constanly communicate with crypto-related IP addresses)
+* GuardDuty - perform assessment of network communication and can detect malicious activity (like your ec2 constantly communicate with crypto-related IP addresses) using ML
+* macie - search sensitive data in s3 buckets using ML
-* inspector agent - perform network & host assessment for common vulnerabilities of open ports & apps With guardDuty don't forget to subscribe for SNS, so you will get notifications once findings are ready.
+* inspector agent - perform network (open access from NACL/SG ec2 ports) & host assessment for common vulnerabilities of open ports & apps.
+Inspector is do network scan once (or once a week), but guardDuty is monitoring system continuously.
+* Security Hub - aggregate all findings from other security services With guardDuty don't forget to subscribe for SNS, so you will get notifications once findings are ready.

 ###### Security Hub